tepletonteam/tepleton/_attic/docs/ibc.rst

 InterBlockchain Communication with Basecoin
 ===========================================

-One of the most exciting elements of the Cosmos Network is the InterBlockchain Communication (IBC) protocol, which enables interoperability across different blockchains.
+One of the most exciting elements of the tepleton Network is the InterBlockchain Communication (IBC) protocol, which enables interoperability across different blockchains.
 We implemented IBC as a basecoin plugin, and we'll show you how to use it to send tokens across